Dunskey Castle: 15th & 16th centuries

 After September 1513 Ninian Adair of Kinhilt, as son and heir of William Adair who was killed at Flodden with McDowell, had Sasine (delivery of feudal property) of the estate.
-Four years later Ninian had a renewal of the tack which had been granted to his father in AD1512.
+Four years later Ninian had a renewal of the tack which had been granted to his father in 1512.
 It is said that Ninian Adair rebuilt the castle of Dunskey on a more magnificent scale than ever, and to put an end to the feud with the MacDowells he espoused Janet McDowell, a daughter of the house of Garthland Garthland Castle.
 The ground floor plan of Dunskey appears to show this new enlarged section (three cellars facing the land-side of Dunskey Castle with the "new" hall with a huge fireplace on the next floor).
 The arched entrance appeared to be approximately at the south-eastern bottom corner room with circular steps leading up to the new hall.
 The archway to the entrance can be seen in Francis Grose's drawing, but only the top portion of the archway can now be seen.
 One peculiar aspect was that one of the new cellars or vaults appeared not to have had a door.
 Another aspect was "...we went by water to see the ruins of an old castle (Dunskey), under this house, in the rock, is a cave, which, they say, goes a considerable distance under ground...".
 This cave may be shown in a photo of Dunskey Castle on Geograph.
 There are other mentions of a piper "ghost" playing and pacing up and down perhaps in the cave.

-In AD 1520–1521 Ninian Adair had only a short time to enjoy his new additions to Dunskey Castle as in AD1523 his son William was mentioned as his heir.
+In 1520–1521 Ninian Adair had only a short time to enjoy his new additions to Dunskey Castle as in 1523 his son William was mentioned as his heir.
 In 1520–1521 (as Ninian Adair's heir, William, was under-age) the warde his lands (including Dunskey castle) were put into the hands of the Gilbert Kennedy, 2nd Earl of Cassilis and Lord Maxwell.